Day 28: Waiwera Beach, Ōrewa Beach, Silverdale, Stillwater, and the Okura Bush Walkway

 Waiwera BachWavy lines of rock form Waiwera Beach at low tide.

 The beach was rather rough to walk on, being uneven rock.
 There were plenty of small tidal pools, which also meant plenty of chances to get my feet wet.
-(I was mostly successful, though I did get my feet slightly wet at one place where the ocean came right up to some tall rocks, and there was no easy way around while also staying dry.)
+(I was mostly successful at keeping my feet dry, though I did get my feet slightly wet at one place where the ocean came right up to some tall rocks, and there was no easy way around while also staying dry.)

 We passed a few locals this morning, including a couple fishermen, and divers looking for sea urchins.
 Shortly after passing them, I found a sea urchin of my own, under a few inches of water.